gregwhitaker/webflux-rsocket-example/README.md

 3. In a new terminal, run the following command to start the `client`:

         ./gradlew :client:bootRun

+4. In a web browser, navigate to `http://localhost:8080/letters` to receive a stream of `10` random letters with a delay of one second.

+5. In a web browser, navigate to `http://localhost:8080/numbers` to receive a stream of `10` random numbers with a delay of one second.

+6. In a web browser, navigate to `http://localhost:8080/numbers?count=5` to receive a stream of `5` random numbers with a delay of one second.

+7. In a web browser, navigate to `http://localhost:8080/both` to receive a stream of `10` pairs of random letter and number combinations with a delay of one second.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/webflux-rsocket-example/issues).